 PROUD TO BE A TITLE-I DISTRICT

-OFFERING SCHOOLWIDE PROGRAMS
+OFFERING SCHOOLWIDE PROGRAMS ON EVERY CAMPUS

 In preparation for the 2019-2020 school year, a Federal Programs Private School Consultative Meeting was held 2-8-19 from 1:00 pm. – 3:00 p.m. at the Pawtucket Public Schools District Office The purpose of this meeting was to consult and provide information about Title I, Part A; and Title IV, Part A. Private schools received program overviews, information concerning the 2019-2020 projected allocations, participation requirements, and participation forms.
 Additionally, a simulation training was provided to provide foundational information and context pertaining to the purpose of the Title programs.